Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Choose a hybrid model if:

-- You need revenue floor predictability but want usage-driven growth
+- You need revenue floor predictability but want usage-driven growth above the floor

 - Your customers prefer committed pricing for budgeting but your product has genuine consumption variance